Detroit Three ready for 2019 rumble over lucrative pickup trucks | MarketScreener

 For decades Ford Motor Co has had the single best-selling truck brand in its F-Series trucks.
 General Motors Co's Chevrolet brand was a solid No. 2, and Fiat Chrysler Automobiles Ram brand was a distant third.

 Now, that hierarchy may be in flux.
-Sales figures for December and the fourth quarter released on Thursday show FCA's Ram brand tied with GM's Chevy brand for the No. 2 spot during the fourth quarter, as sales of the redesigned Ram pickup surged, fuelled in part by demand for an optional 12-inch (30.48 cm) dashboard screen.
+Sales figures for December and the fourth quarter released on Thursday show FCA's Ram brand tied with GM's Chevy brand for the No. 2 spot during the fourth quarter, as sales of the redesigned Ram pickup surged, fueled in part by demand for an optional 12-inch (30.48 cm) dashboard screen.

 Chevy not long ago held second place to Ford by a wide margin.
 GM executives said on Thursday they are bullish on their new GMC and Chevy trucks for 2019.

-"There's no doubt this segment (pickup trucks) is one of the epicentres of the auto wars," said Sandor Piszar, director of marketing for Chevrolet at GM.
+"There's no doubt this segment (pickup trucks) is one of the epicenters of the auto wars," said Sandor Piszar, director of marketing for Chevrolet at GM.
 "It's been that way forever and we wouldn't have it any other way."

 On Wall Street, investors give electric car leader Tesla Inc a higher valuation than any of the Detroit automakers.
 But in the nation's heartland, big pickups remain far more popular and profitable than any electric car - and most other consumer vehicles of any kind.

-Large pickups generate at least $17,000 (13,454 pounds) a vehicle in pretax profit for GM, the company has indicated in disclosures to investors.
+Large pickups generate at least $17,000 a vehicle in pretax profit for GM, the company has indicated in disclosures to investors.
 By contrast, many Detroit Three sedans are so unprofitable, their manufacturers have decided not to build them anymore.

 DISCIPLINED APPROACH